john-james-ai/BreastCancerDetection/jbook/_build/html/_sources/content/00_data/00_intro.md

 - Smallest Image Pixel Value
 - Largest Image Pixel Value

-In the next section, we 'unbox' the data and prepare it for data quality analysis.
+## Dataset Unboxing

+Before we launch into a data quality analysis (DQA), let's 'unbox' the case and series datasets, just in case there are aspects to address before DQA.